Skip to content

 NETWORKR_API=https://api.networkr.dev

-NETWORKR_SITE_ID=<site_id from step 3>
+NETWORKR_SITE_ID=<site_id from activate>

-NETWORKR_KEY=<api_key.key from step 3>
+NETWORKR_KEY=<api_key.key from activate>

 Ensure .env.local is in .gitignore.
 Optionally drop a copy of /brief.md at .networkr/AGENT.md so future agents in the repo find the install context.